10% Throughput Gains, Without Disruption

 Around week four, the tone shifted.

 The device stopped feeling like something extra and started feeling like part of the workflow.
 Movements became more natural.
-The constant back-and-forth between looking down at a device and back up to the task began to disappear.
+The constant back-and-forth between looking down at a device and back up to the task fell away.

 The Result